Raidriar796/Resonite-On-Steam-Deck/README.md

 - Maximum background framerate - 10

 *Graphics < Post Processing*
-- Motion Blur Intensity - 0%
+- Motion Blur Intensity (Synced) - 0%
-- Bloom Intensity - 50%
+- Bloom Intensity (Synced) - 50%
   - Keep in mind - you may want to at least keep bloom on as it has little improvement when disabling, it additionally has a practical use in content creation and stuff may be designed around it.
-- Ambient Occlusion (AO) Intensity - 0%
+- Ambient Occlusion (AO) Intensity (Synced) - 0%
-- Screen Space Reflections - Off
+- Screen Space Reflections (Synced) - Off
-- Antialiasing (AA) - SMAA
+- Antialiasing (AA) (Synced)- SMAA

 *Network < Asset Gathering*
-- Maximum number of concurrent asset transfers - 2
+- Maximum number of concurrent asset transfers (Synced) - 2
   - This only effects sessions you're hosting
-- Maximum number of concurrent downloads - 4
+- Maximum number of concurrent downloads (Synced) - 4

 *Integrations < Steam Integration*
 - Save Screenshots - Off